🚚 Flat-Rate FedEx Priority Overnight — Just $26.99 (Limited-Time Special!) | FREE over $200

 Why Choose Otocinclus Catfish?

-Otocinclus catfish are algae specialists, making them ideal for hobbyists who are looking for an easier and more natural way to keeping their aquarium algae free.
-These fish thrive on soft green algae, which they diligently scrape off the surfaces of plants, hardscape, and tank glass.
+Otocinclus catfish are algae specialists, making them ideal for hobbyists who want an easier, more natural way to keep their aquarium algae-free.
+They thrive on soft green algae, which they diligently scrape off the surfaces of plants, hardscape, and tank glass.

-Not only are they effective algae eaters, but their small size (typically 1 to 2 inches) and gentle nature make them ideal for community tanks.
-They are peaceful fish, posing no threat to other tank inhabitants like shrimp, snails, or small fish.
-In fact, they prefer to stay in groups, so it’s a good idea to keep at least 4 to 6 of them together.
-In doing so, they’ll exhibit more natural behavior and be more comfortable in their environment.
+Not only are they effective algae eaters, but their small size (1–2 inches) and gentle nature make them perfect for community tanks.
+They pose no threat to other inhabitants like shrimp, snails, or nano fish.
+Keep them in groups of 4–6 to promote natural behavior and reduce stress.

 Caring for Otocinclus Catfish

-While Otocinclus catfish are relatively hardy, they do require specific conditions to thrive.
+While Otocinclus catfish are relatively hardy, they do require a few specific conditions to thrive.

-Otocinclus prefer well-maintained, stable tanks with consistent water parameters.
-A minimum tank size of 10 gallons is suitable, but larger tanks with plenty of surface area for algae growth are even better.
-These catfish love a heavily planted environment, as plants not only provide algae for them to feed on but also give them places to rest and hide.
-Water should be well-oxygenated with a gentle current, as Otos are sensitive to poor water conditions.
-Maintaining a temperature range of 70°F to 79°F and a pH between 6.0 and 7.5 will keep them healthy.
+These fish prefer well-maintained, stable tanks with consistent water parameters.
+A minimum tank size of 10 gallons is suitable, though larger tanks with plenty of algae-growing surfaces are even better.
+They love a heavily planted setup, good oxygenation, a gentle current, and a temperature of 70–79 °F with a pH of 6.0–7.5.

-Otocinclus are incredibly peaceful and get along well with a wide range of tank mates.
-They are perfect for community tanks that include small, non-aggressive fish such as tetras, guppies, or rasboras.
-They also coexist well with invertebrates like shrimp and snails.
-However, they should not be housed with large or aggressive fish that may view them as prey or harass them.
+Otocinclus are peaceful and get along well with small, non-aggressive fish like tetras, guppies, and rasboras, as well as invertebrates like shrimp and snails.
+Avoid large or aggressive species that might harass them.

 Common Health Concerns